 Japanese Egg Roll

-6 eggs, whisked
+- 6 eggs, whisked

-2 tablespoons finely diced red capsicum
+- 2 tbsp finely diced red capsicum

-2 tablespoons finely chopped chives
+- 2 tbsp finely chopped chives

-Steamed broccolini, to serve Kecap manis sauce, to serve
+- Steamed broccolini, to serve

 - Whisk eggs in a bowl.
 Pour beaten egg through a fine sieve into a large bowl, discarding any gelatinous whites left behind.
 (This ensures a fine, streak-free omelette.)
 Add capsicum and chives.
 Stir until combined.
 Season with salt and white pepper.

 - Ladle 1/3 cup egg mixture into pan and swirl around until base is evenly coated with egg.
 Cook for 2 minutes or until egg is half set.
 Use a flat spatula to loosen edges of omelette slightly then, starting from the edge closest to you, roll up omelette to about halfway.
 Slide spatula beneath omelette and carefully drag it to the edge closest to you.
 Pour in another ¼ cup of egg mixture around the exposed pan and unrolled portion of the omelette.
 Repeat with the cooking, folding and dragging.
 Add another ¼ cup of egg mixture and repeat process rolling the omelette up completely.

 - Transfer rolled omelette to a plate and cover to keep warm.
 Heat remaining oil in the frying pan and repeat the process to make another omelette roll.